This post may contain affiliate links.

 What you will need:

-Fine mist spritzer bottle 1,2, or 4 oz recommended
+Fine mist spritzer bottle-1,2, or 4 oz recommended (like these bottles on Amazon)

 High Proof Vodka or Grain Alcohol (e.g. 151 proof vodka, Everclear)